saitaiky/notebook/docs/docs/ai/llm/nlp-techniques.md

 ---
-title: NLP Techniques (RAG vs Retrain)
+title: RAG vs Retrain vs Finetune
 ---

 > TL;DR - Retraining a model is a broad, widely-used term in machine learning for updating any pre-trained model with new data.
 In contrast, Retrieval-Augmented Generation (RAG) is a specialized approach within NLP, designed to add context to language models by incorporating external information during text generation.